themandalore/writings/changing the issuance curve.md

 Redistributing MEV rewards to all token holders by burning is one thing, but planning for negative issuance and inflation may have weird consequences in our system and I hope we don’t rush into anything too fast should the current issuance curve proposal fail.

-steering boats with spoons - monetary policy and distributional issues
+<b>steering boats with spoons - monetary policy and distributional issues</b>

 When sybil resistance is a thing, you MUST either have a social layer push more ideal distributions or build the system to not care about distributions (e.g. bitcoin).
 As we’ve shown above, distribution does matter in the validator set.
 33%, 50%, and 66% are magic numbers that one entity should not control.
 So you have to enact some form of social protection around these numbers or the system breaks down.
 Being able to thrive above those numbers is also a goal too (if it does get there, being able to work down is a nice property), but the goal needs to be getting under.

 Monetary policy tools and issuance curve adjustments are an excellent idea for academia, but reality is more complicated.
 If a restaking protocol has 15% rewards on top of staking, anything you do to the base reward is meaningless to their bottom line without severe implications to every other actor.
 If a protocol has a $2 billion governance token, the founders and those farming points don’t care if there are any rewards.
 They’ll give out inflationary rewards of their own and wreck your chains for years until the whales can exit.
 They’ll affect the social layer and pollute the discourse  until even the most fervent decentralization maxi questions whether we ever even had values.

-so why maybe now - difficulty bombing it
+<b>so why maybe now - difficulty bombing it</b>

 I’m not opposed to reducing rates.
 It’s very possible we’re over paying for security, have too much ETH staked, and of course I hate LST’s with a passion; but you can’t figure out what the demand curve is for staking without addressing external rewards.
 If we change the issuance curve prematurely, we’ll likely remove the parties we want to keep and be stuck with more centralization than before.
 The only reason I’m for changing any sort of curve is to keep the discussion open.
 ETH is not ossified and we should do whatever we can to keep it from being the case.
 If we feel like this change is necessary to have more changes next year, then I’m all for it.
 Make our intent known that we’ll throw caution to the wind when it comes to stopping the cartelization of the validator set.

-I’ve been writing on other options , but just remember we can choose to have an opinion as we figure out new technical solutions.
+I’ve been [writing on other options](https://ethresear.ch/t/blue-shell-strategy-discouraging-the-most-concentrated-actor-as-an-optimal-path/19200) , but just remember we can choose to have an opinion as we figure out new technical solutions.